MerginMaps/docs/src/manage/create-project/index.md

    If you are uploading files manually through the <DashboardShortLink />, do not forget to synchronise the changes by clicking **Update changes** in the **Data Sync**.
    ![Upload files to Mergin Maps project](./dashboard-upload-new-project.jpg "Upload files to Mergin Maps project")

-### Clone an existing project through merginmaps.com
+### Clone an existing project through Mergin Maps dashboard
 Projects you have access to and [public projects](../permissions/#public-and-private-projects) can be cloned.
 By cloning a project, you will create your own copy of this project.
 This way, you can use public projects as templates for your own work or easily create backups.

 #### Clone a project from your workspace